valerija-h/grasping_siamese_mask_rcnn/README.md

 }
 ```

-If using the dataset extension, please cite:
+If using the OCID grasp dataset extension, please cite:
 ```bibtex
 @inproceedings{ainetter2021end,
   title={End-to-end Trainable Deep Neural Network for Robotic Grasp Detection and Semantic Segmentation from RGB},